johnston9/shot-caller/TESTING.md

     Clicking on "Number 1 - 30" opens a dropdown with all the current unused "1 - 30" Numbers.<br>
     Clicking on "Number 31 - 100" opens a dropdown with all the current unused "31 - 100" Numbers.<br>
     Clicking on "Number 101 - 200" opens a dropdown with all the current unused "101 - 200" Numbers.<br>
-    Select Number "44" from the "Number 31 - 100" dropdown then click "Create" and the Character Fritz is added to the database with a Character Number of "44".<br>
+    Select Number "44" from the "Number 31 - 100" dropdown.<br>
+  5. Click "Create" and the Character Fritz is added to the database with a Character Number of "44" and the form is cleared.<br>
+  6. A success message displays saying "Character Fritz Aded".<br>

 <p align="center"> <strong>Open the "Add New Characters" form and add Role "Fritz"</strong></p>
 <h2 align="center">